 On March 17, 2017, Wells Fargo Bank, National Association ("Wells Fargo"), the administrative agent under Linn Energy, Inc.'s credit facility, filed a motion in the Bankruptcy Court seeking payment of post-petition default interest of approximately \$31 million.
 The Company has vigorously disputed that Wells Fargo is entitled to any default interest based on the plain language of the Plan and Confirmation Order.
 On November 13, 2017, the Bankruptcy Court ruled that the secured lenders are not entitled to payment of post-petition default interest.
-That ruling was appealed by Wells Fargo and on March 29, 2018, the U.S. District Court for the Southern District of Texas affirmed the Bankruptcy Court's ruling.
+That ruling was appealed by Wells Fargo and on March 29, 2018, the U.S. District Court for the Southern District of Texas (the "District Court") affirmed the Bankruptcy Court's ruling.
 On April 30, 2018, the Bankruptcy Court approved the substitution of UMB Bank, National Association ("UMB Bank") as successor to Wells Fargo as administrative agent under Linn Energy, Inc.'s credit facility.
-UMB Bank then immediately filed a notice of appeal to the U.S. Court of Appeals for the Fifth Circuit heard oral arguments on February 6, 2019.
-That appeal ("the Default Interest Appeal") remains pending.
+UMB Bank then immediately filed a notice of appeal to the Fifth Circuit from the decision by the District Court to affirm the decision of the Bankruptcy Court (the "Default Interest Appeal").
+The Fifth Circuit heard oral arguments on February 6, 2019, and, on June 12, 2019, affirmed the rulings of the Bankruptcy Court and District Court that UMB Bank, as the successor to Wells Fargo, was not entitled to post-petition default interest.
+On July 12, 2019, UMB Bank filed a petition for rehearing and rehearing en banc with the Fifth Circuit, but these petitions were denied by the Fifth Circuit on August 5, 2019.
+The Company has no indication of whether UMB Bank will file an additional appeal with the Supreme Court of the United States.